 - Fold up the short ends together then bring up the other edges together, to form a closed boat.

 - Cook food over the fire.

-Cooking with foil packs is a very easy meal to prepare and cook over the fire.
+Cooking with foil packs is a very easy camping meal to prepare and cook over the fire.
 This also makes for easy cleanup.
-When you cook in foil, it helps keeps the moisture in and helps to prevent your food from drying out.
+When you cook in foil, it helps keep the moisture in and helps to prevent your food from drying out.
 I highly recommend getting the heavy-duty aluminum.
 I once got the cheaper version and I learned why it costs less. haha Get the heavy duty!

 - Foil Packet Kielbasa

 - Shrimp and Asparagus Foil Packs with Garlic Lemon Butter Sauce